 Instructions: Do your hair and makeup in a professional style.
 Wear shirt and blazer (optional: add a tie) on top and the pajama pants and slippers on the bottom.
 Carry your laptop.
 Wear the headset and periodically say, “Please hold.”
 Optional: Accessorize with kids or pets.

 13. 1950s Woman

-Supplies: Sheath or shirt-waist dress with full skirt, 3-4” high heels with pointed toes, pill box or cloche hat or head scarf, short or long sleeve gloves, frilly chiffon apron, mink stole, thick head band, pointed frame eye glasses, Chanel No. 5 perfume, foundation makeup, eyebrow pencil and red lipstick.
-(Note: You will not need all supplies; choose from among them for a specific look.)
+Supplies: Choose from among these to put together your look: Sheath or shirt-waist dress with full skirt, 3- to 4-inch high heels with pointed toes, pill box or cloche hat or head scarf, short or long sleeve gloves, frilly chiffon apron, mink stole, thick head band, pointed frame eye glasses, Chanel No. 5 perfume, foundation makeup, eyebrow pencil and red lipstick.

 Instructions: Apply foundation evenly, define eyebrows with high arch using the eyebrow pencil, and apply lipstick.
 Hair can be done in a page boy, smooth up-do “beehive” or a French twist.
 Wear gloves and a scarf for a “city” look.
 Use gloves, hat, mink stole and updo for an “on the town” look.
 Use the head band and frilly apron for an “at home” look.

 Supplies: Raincoat (a trench coat is best), notebook, pen, camera with strap, paper name tag.
 Optional: fedora or green eyeshade.

 Instructions: Wear the raincoat and wrap the camera strap around your neck.
 Write “PRESS” on the name tag and put it on your chest.
 If you have a hat, you can stick your “press pass” on that.
 Carry your notebook and pen.